Kobna Holdbrook-Smith

-Early life
+Early life and education

-Holdbrook-Smith was born in Accra, Ghana.
-He grew up in Frimley, Surrey, England, where he lived with his mother, Tenu; his father, Henry; and his brother, Kofi.
-He was initially frightened of taking up acting due to his family's disapproval.
-"I was about 15, I thought, 'I wonder if I could [become an actor]'.
-I hadn't really suggested it to anyone.
-It just didn't seem allowed.
-So there was a slow exploration of [acting] and by the time I was 18, I was resolute."
+Kobna Kuttah Holdbrook-Smith was born in Accra, Ghana.
+He grew up in Frimley, Surrey, England, where he lived with his parents, [Yoku] Henry Andrew Holdbrook-Smith and Tenu Holdbrook-Smith, and his brother, Kofi.
+He was initially afraid of taking up acting due to his family's disapproval, but by the age of 18, had decided that he wanting to become an actor.

 He attended Guildford School of Acting to study acting, graduating in 2000.